telerik/kendo-themes/packages/bootstrap/README.md

 To ensure a certain level of compatibility, the Bootstrap variables are locally mapped.
 This also enables Kendo UI to use an ad-hoc micro framework based on primitive components.
 For example, [button](src/mixins/appearance/_button.scss), [input](src/mixins/appearance/_input.scss), [node](src/mixins/appearance/_node.scss), and so on.

 However, some variables, such as `$tooltip-arrow-width` which is used in the tooltip, are not mapped.
 They are referenced explicitly because they do not fit in the previously mentioned framework.

-## Troubleshooting

-Because Bootstrap v4 is still in beta, its variables may change between releases.
-Make sure to use the Bootstrap version which is [specified in the peer dependencies](package.json) of the package.

 *Copyright © 2020 Progress Software Corporation and/or one of its subsidiaries or affiliates.
 All rights reserved.*